Facing workfare on one of these schemes? Know your rights!

 Mandatory Work Activity (MWA) is a 4 week 30 hour compulsory work placement (or 75% of time you are available for work) for people the job centre decides are:

-“lacking, or failing to demonstrate, the focus and discipline that is necessary to effectively: seek out and pursue job opportunities or secure and retain employment.”
-(MWA Guidance pt 15)
+“lacking, or failing to demonstrate, the focus and discipline that is necessary to effectively: seek out and pursue job opportunities [or] secure and retain employment” (MWA Guidance, point 15).

 They must give a reason and explain to you why you are being referred to MWA.
-Any reason should fit the above criteria in italic or they can now use the reason that a “lack of recent work experience is a barrier to work” and you have not taken part in something work experience related recently (e.g. Work Experience scheme, volunteering etc.).
+Any reason should fit the above criteria in italic.
+Alternatively, if you have not taken part in something work experience-related recently (the Work Experience scheme, volunteering, etc.), then they can refer you to MWA by giving the reason that a “lack of recent work experience is proving to be a barrier to finding work” and that you are “unwilling to address a lack of recent work experience” (MWA Guidance points 22-23).

 - you are currently working (paid or voluntary)